-The Black Page Drumsite is an online drum magazine and drummer hang out dedicated to delivering content to drummers across the globe.
+The Black Page is a free online drum magazine and drummer hang out dedicated to delivering content to drummers across the globe.
 Every month we feature awesome drum lessons, interviews with today's top drummers, reviews on the latest drum and cymbal gear and a monthly custom drum feature.
 Our Woodshed allows you to post your drum videos on our website as well as our Show Us Your Kits Page that lets you post photos of your drum-kits to our website.

 Every soul is eternally both the teacher and the student.
 Thus our purpose is to thrive in and contribute to a global village built on music, education, support and the sharing of ideas.
 The Black Page is an online drumming publication published twice per month.
 Our approach is based on unfettered access to information, education, and concepts.

 - FRESH CONTENT: Our original content is published every three weeks with insightful interviews, articles, reviews and editorials.

 - THE WOODSHED: Our Woodshed page features interactive content including the ability to post your YouTube drum videos on our website.

 - SHOW US YOUR KITS: We want you to show the world your big beautiful drum kits!
 Post your photos and let us know the details.
 We want to know everything about the awesome kits our readers have purchased.

 - LANGUAGE TRANSLATION: Our website allows for language translation in more than 50 languages.